avapolzin/X-rayLCs/README.md

 dlps_axes() #generates axes, including minor ticks + axis labels (fully customizable) dlps_legend() #creates legend and adds it to the plot, specify labels, colors, and appearance
 ```
+For whatever reason, you may have to run `set_mpldefaults` twice before the font changes propagate.
+Additionally, we recommend changing the font size in the legend with the `fontsize` key word argument to be 0.5 - 0.8 times the selected fontsize -- this is purely aesthetic, though, so we don't enforce this with hardcoding.
 Toggling `subson = True` in `obs_dlps` shows individual (specified) subclasses of transient.
 Classes are specified as a list, subclasses should be specified as a nested list, where classes sans subclasses or where subclasses should be turned off should be input as *None*.

 And, to generate a schematic DLPS plot:
 ```python